AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 1. From the **Query Source** dropdown menu, select a namespace ![namespace](../../../_icons/default/database.svg) or community ![community](../../../_icons/default/share-variant.svg) to query.

-   **Getting `Query Not Accessible`?** This message indicates that either the community has either been deleted or you have insufficient permissions to access the community.
-You must be a member of the community to access its data.
-Request that a community administrator add you to the community.
-For more information, see <xref:community-manage-users>.

 1. For **Query Type**, select **Streams** or **Assets** to indicate which objects to search for this query.

    **Note:** Assets are available for use through specific licensing only.
 If you are interested in using Assets, contact your account team for more details.